 FREQUENTLY ASKED QUESTIONS

-Q. My horse suffers from seasonal itching caused by midge bites.
+Q. My horse suffers itching caused by midge bites.
 Which of your products would you recommend?

-A. It depends on the severity of the condition.
+A. It depends on the severity of the skin's condition.
 What we would do with our horses is: if there are any open lesions, begin by using Sweet Relief Silver cream on those specific areas and spray the surrounding affected areas with Sweet Relief Lotion, rubbing in with fingers or rubber curry comb.
 If things are a little less severe, use the Sweet Relief Cream on the worst bits instead of the Silver plus the Lotion as above.
 If still fairly mild, just use the Lotion.
 Initially, use twice a day, late afternoon/early evening being the most important.
 When under control, you can reduce to just that once a day.
 The most important thing is that you must be quite fanatical about applying every day.
 We apply to ours from mid-March until late November and he stays perfect without any other protection.
 Miss a day and those midges will be straight back in and kick the symptoms off again.
-For that all-over protection, we would also use one of our repellents – Neem Supreme, or Biff! if there is any chance of a reaction to Neem, or Summer Nights (not quite as strong, but excellent midge protection.

 Q. I've used your Sweet Relief lotion before and have just started to use it again now the weather has started to change.
 I've noticed tonight that an application that I put on earlier in the week has led to virtually all of the skin on the crest of the mane shedding off in large pieces.
 I've also noticed that in some areas the skin has almost gone slightly thick / scabby.
 Can you let me know if this is something you expect after the application of the product.